aya49/202105_sfu_cmpt_127/assignments/02/README.md

 ## Task 04

 **REQUIREMENT**: you will write a program to `t4.c`.
+- INPUT:
-- INPUT: `t4.c` takes two program arguments of type C string: `str1` and `str2`.
-The program would also read from stdin, a text file.
+  - `t4.c` takes two program arguments of type C string: `str1` and `str2`.
-    - Every byte read from stdin counts as a character.
     - Words are defined as contiguous sequences of letters (a through z, A through Z) and the apostrophe (', value 39 decimal) separated by any character outside these ranges.
     - You can assume your strings are of length at least 1.
+  - `t4.c` would also read from stdin using `scanf`, a text file.
+    - Every byte read from stdin counts as a character.
-- OUTPUT: `t4.c` should output to console, the number of times the `str1` and `str2` occurs in the text document (continuously, like in practice 03) in two separate lines.
+- OUTPUT: `t4.c` should output to console, the number of times the `str1` and `str2` occured in the text document (continuously, like in practice 04) in two separate lines.

 Recall escape characters --- may be helpful ;)